cis237/cis237-assignment-5-key/README.md

 To connect to the database you will use the following information.

-Sever address / name: barnesbrothers.ddns.net,443 //Remember that the comma denotes that the port number follows.
+Sever address / name: barnesbrothers.net

-Sql Server Authentication (Not Windows Auth):
+Sql Server Authentication (Not Windows Auth): This is the default when using the Scaffold command.
+Just listing for completeness.

-Username: FirstInial + LastName (All lowercase) (ie. John Smith would be jsmith) It should be just like your valley username but without the ending numbers.
+Username: FirstInitial + LastName (All lowercase) (ie. John Smith would be jsmith) It should be just like your valley username but without the ending numbers.

 Password: password (If you would like me to change your password to something else for you, I can)

-DatabaseName: Beverage + FirstInital + LastName
+DatabaseName: Beverage + FirstInitial + LastName

 ********************************************************************************************
 *NOTE: There is a database for each person.
 Use the one that is for you.
 Don't be a troll.
 If I hear about you trolling on someone else's database, you will get a zero for the assignment!